Natural rubber: Production

 More than 29 million metric tonnes of rubber were produced in 2022, of which over 50% was natural (15.1 million tonnes).
-Since the bulk is synthetic, which is derived from petroleum, the price of natural rubber is determined, to a large extent, by the prevailing global price of crude oil.
+Since the remainder is synthetic, which is derived from petroleum, the price of natural rubber is determined, to a large extent, by the prevailing global price of crude oil.
 Asia was the main source of natural rubber, accounting for about 90% of output in 2021.
 The three largest producers, Thailand, Indonesia, and Vietnam, together accounted for around 61% of all natural rubber production in 2022.

 Natural rubber is not cultivated widely in its native continent of South America because of the South American leaf blight, and other natural predators there.

 Cultivation

 Rubber latex is extracted from rubber trees.
 The economic life of rubber trees in plantations is around 32 years, with up to 7 years being an immature phase and about 25 years of productive phase.

 The soil requirement is well-drained, weathered soil consisting of laterite, lateritic types, sedimentary types, nonlateritic red or alluvial soils.

 The climatic conditions for optimum growth of rubber trees are: